Deploy API Portal in containers

 Axway provides a package containing a ready-made API Portal Docker image for running API Portal in Docker.
-You can get the API Portal packages from Axway Support.
+You can get the API Portal packages from Axway Repository.

 When you make changes that affect the file system of the API Portal container, such as customizations (template, logo), it is recommended to back up these changes.

 Data is persistent as long as the Docker container exists: